ronaldbosma/azure-integration-services-quickstart/README.md

 # Azure Integration Services Quickstart

+> [!IMPORTANT]
+> I broke the logic app connections to other services in commit `f22abcb34a342303a1a295daf880fd9d06ef3b55`.
+Will fix this soon!

 An `azd` template (Bicep) for quickly deploying Azure Integration Services such as **Azure API Management**, **Function App** and **Logic App**, along with supporting resources like **Application Insights**, **Key Vault** and **Storage Account**.
 This template is ideal for demos, testing or getting started with Azure Integration Services.

 ## Overview